Why the recent scandalous rush to arrest and indict Dominique Strauss-Kahn on the word of an African "refugee

 Even more unlikely: murder or rape with violence committed by white businessmen.
 But this is seen all the time

 (in 2002!) that "I find it all but impossible to believe that anyone in [the political] class has the strength of character to commit this kind of murder."
-Nine years later, the killer turned out to be (guess what!) an Undocumented Democrat.
+Nine years later, the killer turned out to be (guess what!) an Undocumented Democrat

 This brings me back to the most famous example of the New PC Stereotype: the novel To Kill A Mockingbird.

-"Everyone`s read To Kill a Mockingbird, in which a saintly black man is nearly lynched and then nearly convicted of raping a white woman, when it turns out the trashy white woman tried to seduce the black.
+" Last week Mr. Bryant appeared in court in Colorado, where he faces trial on rape charges, with his white female lawyer Pamela Mackey, who pronounced to the judge, `My client stands accused of a very serious crime.
+There is lots of history about black men being falsely accused of this crime by white women.` "[AP, Bryant attorneys raise race issue during hearing]"Everyone`s read To Kill a Mockingbird, in which a saintly black man is nearly lynched and then nearly convicted of raping a white woman, when it turns out the trashy white woman tried to seduce the black.
 Miss Mackey is hoping the judge and jury have read the book too, or at least seen the movie, and will allow reality to imitate art."

 Well, Bryant did get off.
 And he may, for all I know, have been falsely accused.

 is hanging over every courtroom where a black man is accused of attacking a white woman.

 is hanging over any courtroom where a white man is accused of attacking a black woman.